Nav Icon

 Anterior Lumbar Interbody Fusion (ALIF)

-MIS ALIF is a minimally invasive surgical technique that approaches the spine from an incision in the abdomen to remove a damaged disc and insert a bone graft for fusion.
-This procedure is commonly used to treat conditions like degenerative disc disease, helping to stabilize the spine and reduce pain.
+MIS ALIF is a minimally invasive surgery that approaches the spine from an incision in the abdomen to remove a damaged disc and insert a bone graft for fusion.
+This procedure is commonly used to treat conditions like degenerative disk disease, helping to stabilize the spine and reduce pain.

 At SpineCare of NY, affiliated with the renowned Hospital for Special Surgery (HSS), we specialize in advanced spinal treatments, including Anterior Lumbar Interbody Fusion (ALIF).
 This cutting-edge procedure, performed by our team of expert surgeons, is designed to alleviate lower back pain, lower extremity pain, and spinal instability by fusing vertebrae through an anterior approach.
 Using their extensive research and world-class expertise, our physicians provide personalized care, ensuring optimal outcomes and improved quality of life for our patients.

-Anterior lumbar interbody fusion is a spinal surgery that is done to help alleviate symptoms of spinal conditions like degenerative disc disease.
+Anterior lumbar interbody fusion is a spinal surgery that is done to help alleviate symptoms of spinal conditions and treat degenerative disc disease.
 This technique fuses two or more of the vertebrae in the lower back together to relieve pressure on the spinal cord and nerves and stabilize the spine.
-During an ALIF the surgeon accesses the vertebrae through incision in the abdomen, rather than going through the back.
+During an ALIF, your spine surgeon accesses the vertebrae through an incision in the abdomen, rather than going through the back.

 In The Media